ecr-developer/applying-solid-java/solid-java-ocp/OCP.md

  - Second: Create a new package called rule and with ReadjustValidation interface;
  - Thirdy: Create within rule package the PercentRuleValidation class;
  - Fourth: Create within rule package the PeriodicityRuleValidation class;
- - Sixth: Change readjustSalaryEmployee method for validate rules;
+ - Fiveth: Change readjustSalaryEmployee method for validate rules;

 ## Out of Scope: